alexaibio/teaching_content/Transformers/attention.md

 c = [2  0 2]

-It is obvios that according to dot product similarity the A vector is highly similar to itself
+It is obvios that according to dot product similarity the "a" vector is highly similar to itself

 dot(a,a) = 1 * 1 + 0 * 0 + 0 * 0 = 1

-A is more similar to C then to B becuase A and B have a similar first feature
+"a" is more similar to "c then to "b" becuase "a" and "b" have a similar first feature

 dot(a,b) = 1 * 0 + 0 * 0 + 0 * 2 = 0

 dot(a,c) = 1 * 2 + 0 * 0 + 0 * 2 = 2

-A nice way to calculase all pairwise similarities at once for all words is to multiply the whole embedding matrix by itself.
+A nice way to calculase all pairwise similarities in one operation is to multiply the embedding matrix by itself.

-In attention paradigm those two matrices are called **K (keyes)** and **Q (queries)** but in fact they are the same matrices.
+In attention paradigm those two matrices are called **K (keys)** and **Q (queries)** but in fact they are the same matrices.

-I can speculate that the idea behind this names was like we call every word a Key and Query it with every word for similarity, but this is just a speculation

 So, we can nicely write this matrix multiplication as